NetworkedPlanet/website/_posts/2016-02-18-linked-data-101-making-data-linkable-tutorial.md

 <a class="btn-lg btn-primary" href="http://levelup.networkedplanet.com">Try it yourself at Level Up!</a>
 </p>

-Next in the series we'll be taking a quick look at a few more linked data concepts - such as Types, and don't forget we also run webinars and training throughout the year.
+Next in the series we'll be taking a look at how to query linked data.
+Don't forget we also run webinars and training throughout the year.
 See you next time!

 {: .well .text-center}